MMK21Hub/Autopilot/readme.md

 ### Automatic pitch-up

-Automatically pitches the player to 10 degrees (slight nose-up) if it detects the player is about to hit the ground (assumed to be y=0) with high velocity.
+Automatically pitches the player to a safe angle (between 1° nose-down and 10° nose-up) if it detects the player is about to hit the ground (which is assumed to be at y=0) with high velocity.

 #### Suppress auto pitch-up in an area